-Establish a complete list of realistic and credible barriers that may prevent implementation of the project activity and the alternative scenario(s).
-The barriers must be based on the actual context of the project activity and alternatives and the applicable geographic area,5 reflecting practical challenges to implementation.
-The list must include at least one barrier that would prevent implementation of the project activity but must also consider other barriers relevant to the project activity and the alternative(s).
+Establish a complete list of realistic and credible barriers that may prevent the alternative scenarios from occurring.
+The barriers must be based on the actual context of the project activity and alternatives, and the applicable geographic area,6 reflecting practical challenges to implementation.
 Unless the applicable methodology identifies other barriers specific to the project activity (e.g., technological barriers), such barriers are limited to: